craigyjp/16bit-8-note-MIDI-to-CV/README.md

 MIDI Channel selection or Omni

-Poly/Unison/Mono modes with note modes
+Poly/Unison/Mono modes with note priority modes

-Poly note variable from 2-8 notes
+Polyphony variable from 2-8 notes, 1 note not required as you already have unison and mono.

 Transpose Mode +/- one Octave

 Octave shift 0 to -3 Octaves to give 0V on bottom C

-Scaling on individual notes to improve tuning
+Oscillator 2 detune (CV outputs 9-16)

+Oscillator 2 interval settings 0-12 semitones (CV outputs 9-16)

 Up/Down/Select buttons for menu